duguayworld/Bash-Scripts/README.md

    This script identifies and lists installed drivers on the system and ouputs an install script.

-   Feel free to explore and use these scripts according to your needs!

 4. **rmdoubles.sh**

    This script removes the duplicated lines within a file.